+On our second day, the adventure truly begins.
+We will gather in a specialized, comfortable bus, and set off on our journey along the South Coast.
+This stretch is one of Iceland’s most popular tourist routes, and why will become apparent very quickly; the main road is lined with fascinating features, great for sightseeing but even better for photography.
 Our first subjects will be two of the country’s most famous attractions, the waterfalls Seljalandsfoss and Skógafoss.
 The former stands at 63 meters tall, and falls in a narrow cascade in front of a cavern; if the path is clear, we will be able to walk behind it and photograph the water from a unique angle.
 Skógafoss has no cavern behind it (outside of legend, where there is said to be a trove of hidden treasure), but is much more dramatic than Seljalandsfoss.
 Though the same height, it is wider and more powerful, thundering to the earth and throwing off clouds of spray.
 If the sun is shining, rainbows arch throughout the mist, allowing you to practice working with unusual lighting phenomena; this will come in handy for our northern lights photography throughout the tour.

 After capturing these waterfalls, we will continue along the South Coast to the black-sand-beach Reynisfjara for your sunset shoot.
-This magical stretch of coastline was once voted amongst the most beautiful non-tropical beaches in the world, and our photographs will tell the story as to why.
+This magical stretch of coastline was once voted amongst the most beautiful nontropical beaches in the world, and our photographs will tell the story as to why.
 The main subjects from Reynisfjara beach are the Reynisdrangar sea-stacks.
 These two basalt columns rise from the tumultuous ocean, 66 meters tall at the highest point, and are, according to folklore, the petrified remains of two trolls caught in the morning sun trying to pull a ship into shore.